 Configure and activate AudioHook Monitor in Genesys Cloud

 These instructions assume that you are an advanced user.
-However, if you anticipate or encounter issues, or are unfamiliar with the configuration process, best practice recommends that you enlist your administrator or a member of your technical support team for assistance.
+However, if you anticipate or encounter issues, or are unfamiliar with the configuration process, best practice recommends that you ask your administrator or a member of your technical support team for assistance.

 Note: AudioHook Monitor is a Genesys Cloud premium application.
 For more information, see What are premium applications? and About premium applications.